-The diagnosis (or perhaps excuse) of this failure will vary from agency to agency and will range from a mismatch of CMS to agency needs, resistance to cultural change, implementation difficulties and a variety of other explanations.
+The diagnosis of this failure varies between agencies.
+Typically, the key culprits are a mismatch of CMS to agency needs, resistance to cultural change and implementation difficulties.
 But perhaps the true reason, is that the CMS was in fact doing the job it was designed to do, namely managing the case (case management) when to achieve increased productivity, what it should have been doing was managing the investigation (investigation management).

 - Little or no strategic direction